rjankovic/bifabrik/docs/tutorial/configuration.md

 In other words, the loaded configuration is __merged__ into the current config state.

 Now, assume you had different parts of your configuration saved in different files.
+Then you would load the configuration from each of them.

 [__⇨__ Next - Configuration](configuration.md)